 Gender Title IX

-Parents and patrons with concerns related to gender or Title IX should contact Executive Director for Elementary Education Shelley Bonds or the Executive Director for Secondary Education Scott Parker at (208) 468-4600, Ext.
+Parents and patrons with concerns related to gender or Title IX should contact the executive director of elementary education or the executive director of secondary education at (208) 468-4601, ext.
 1080.

 NONDISCRIMINATION COMPLAINT PROCEDURES